19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (7) Where a member has deposited the amount referred to in subsection (6C)(b) with an approved bank or in his retirement account, the member shall, on attaining the prescribed age, be entitled to withdraw from that amount and any interest accruing thereon in accordance with any regulations made under section 77(1).

-(7A) A member who has attained the age of 55 years but has not attained the prescribed age shall be entitled to withdraw the amount referred to in subsection (6C)(b) or such part thereof as the Board may determine from his account with an approved bank or his retirement account or surrender his approved annuity from an insurer if the Board is satisfied that the member is —
+(7A) A member who has attained the age of 55 years but has not attained the prescribed age shall be entitled to withdraw the amount referred to in subsection (6C)(b), or such part thereof as the Board may determine, from his account with an approved bank or his retirement account, or to surrender his approved annuity from an insurer, if the Board is satisfied that the member —

-(a) physically or mentally incapacitated —
+(a) is physically or mentally incapacitated —

 (i) from ever continuing in any employment; or

 (ii) in such other manner as the Minister may approve;

-(b) mentally disordered and incapable of managing himself or his affairs;
+(b) lacks capacity within the meaning of section 4 of the Mental Capacity Act (Cap.
+177A);

-(ba) suffering from a medical condition leading to a severely impaired life expectancy;
+(c) is suffering from a medical condition leading to a severely impaired life expectancy;

-(c) suffering from a terminal illness or disease; or
+(d) is suffering from a terminal illness or disease; or

-(d) receiving a pension, annuity or other benefit as may be approved which will provide him with a monthly income of not less in value than the amount prescribed by the Minister.
+(e) is receiving any pension, annuity or other benefit as may be approved which will provide him with a monthly income of an amount that is not less in value than the amount prescribed by the Minister.

-[10/94]

-[25/2008 wef 01/11/2008]

-[18/2009 wef 01/09/2009]
+[22/2010 wef 01/10/2010]

-(7B) A member of the Fund who is entitled under subsection (7A)(a), (b) or (ba) to withdraw the amount referred to in subsection (6C)(b) or any part thereof from his account with an approved bank or his retirement account or surrender his approved annuity from an insurer shall, at the time of the withdrawal or surrender, as the case may be, and in accordance with such directions as the Minister may give in any particular case —
+(7B) A member of the Fund who is entitled under subsection (7A)(a), (b) or (c) to withdraw the amount referred to in subsection (6C)(b) or any part thereof from his account with an approved bank or his retirement account or surrender his approved annuity from an insurer shall, at the time of the withdrawal or surrender, as the case may be, and in accordance with such directions as the Minister may give in any particular case —

 (a) set aside or top-up in his retirement account such amount as the Minister may specify; and